SoftwareHeritage/swhapguide/swhap@inria.md

 ### Trigger the Software Heritage Acquisition

 Even though Software Heritage automatically archives any repository publicly available on Github we suggest yout to specifically schedule it to make sure everything runs smoothly.
-To do so, visit the Software Heritage ["Save code now" page](https://archive.softwareheritage.org/save/), and submit the URL of your `SWName_Curated` final repository.
+To do so, visit the Software Heritage ["Save code now" page](https://archive.softwareheritage.org/save/), and submit the URL of your software final repository.

 ![View of the _Save Code Now_ URL entry bar](./media2/19_savecode.png){#fig:saveCodeNowURL}